BIO00066I Workshop 4

 5.3.1 Recap: how fast do they move

 You’ll notice that this file has velocity, just like the last file we used in workshop 3.
-For a simple ‘sanity check’, we will tests again that the clones differ.
+For a simple ‘sanity check’, we will test again that the clones differ.

 Caution